 Literacy and Numeracy Interventions

-Students from Year 7 who have been identified as having weak literacy and numeracy skills are withdrawn into a small group.
+Students from Years 7, 8 and 9 who have been identified as having weak literacy and numeracy skills are withdrawn into a small group.
 Students work for up to three hours a week with a dedicated Learning Support Assistant.
 Reading, writing, spelling, grammar and comprehension are all covered using a variety of learning materials.
 The progress of the pupils is carefully monitored and reported to parents and the Senior Leadership Team.

 The Homework Club is run by members of the department and operates in the Learning Resource Centre on Tuesdays, Wednesdays and Thursdays from 3.10 to 4.00pm.
 Students are encouraged to attend the Homework Club to receive help with homework and to make use of the computers, photocopying, and other available resources.

-We have been very fortunate this year to re-engage the services of RELATE.
-We have a full counselling service available to students each Thursday and the referral system is a very simple process and means that the pupils are seen very promptly.
+We have been very fortunate, this year, to re-engage the services of RELATE.
+We have a full counselling service available to students each Thursday and the referral system is a very simple process and means that the students are seen very promptly.

 The engagement is for approximately six weeks initially and reviewed at the end of this period.
 This service has proved very popular with the students.